Rifat1493/Zaprove/README.md

 - integrate keycloak
 - ELK stack
 - deploy in ec2 server with kubernetes
-- manual kafka configuration with docker, monitor with provectus kafka ui.
+- manual kafka configuration with docker and monitor with provectus kafka ui.